 Bachelor of Science The Data Science major has an emphasis on statistics and computer science.
 It will support you in developing a strong foundation in the statistical aspects of data analysis (data collection, data mining, modelling and inference), as well as the principles of computer science (algorithms, data structures, data management and machine learning).

 Digital Technologies major

 Bachelor of Design The Digital Technologies major will provide you with practical skills and knowledge that can be applied in a variety of fields associated with design, with a special focus on digital media artefacts such as web-based media, mobile media, and interactive media.

 Spatial Systems major

-The Diploma in Informatics allows students to complement a major in a different discipline, or different degree, with a qualification in the IT area.
+The Diploma in Computing allows students to complement a major in a different discipline, or different degree, with a qualification in the IT area.
 The diploma is studied concurrently with your undergraduate degree.
-A total of 8 subjects of study in IT areas is required, of which up to four subjects can be cross-credited to the primary degree.
+A total of eight subjects of study in IT areas is required, of which up to four subjects can be cross-credited to the primary degree.

-More details can be found in University Handbook:
+More details can be found on the University’s Study website: